Aadilhassan/github_downloader/README.md

-This project is still in development so as of now it cannot download whole repo or just a  single file.
- It will give errors when a non github link is provided.
+This project is still in development so as of now it cannot download whole repo or just a  single file(only a folder i.e. all internal folders and it's all files) It will give errors when a non github link is provided.

  You can download linux and windows executables from the releases.